xrgzs/alist/README.md

 ## License

-The `AList` is open-source software licensed under the AGPL-3.0 license.
+The `DogList` is open-source software licensed under the AGPL-3.0 license.

 ## Disclaimer